kromsam/FanControlerRockPro64/README.md

 Python script to control fan on a Pine64 RockPro64 single board computer.

 The cooling method is slightly based on [ATS/tuxd3v](https://github.com/tuxd3v/ats).
-Using LibreELEC I couldn' make use of their work, because LibreELEC does not support LUA.
+Using LibreELEC I couldn't make use of their work, because LibreELEC does not support LUA.
 Therefore, this is a Python implementation.

 This script is system agnostic.
 If you find another SBC this script works for let me know and I will make a list.
 You might have to change the constants the script uses (written down at the end of this file).
 Feel free to come up with further suggestions.